Too Many Humans

-Too Many Humans..... is the debut studio album by the American noise rock band No Trend, released through their own No Trend Records in 1984 on vinyl format.
+Too Many Humans..... is the debut studio album by the American noise rock band No Trend, released through their own No Trend Records in November 1983 on vinyl format.
 The album is known for its brash, misanthropic lyrics, as evident on tracks such as "Reality Breakdown" and "Mindless Little Insects".
-It has been described as "nightmarish" and has been compared to other noisy bands such as Flipper and Public Image Ltd.
+It has been described as "nightmarish in all the right ways" and was said to have been influenced by Flipper and Public Image Ltd. The title track would serve as inspiration for Godflesh during the recording of their 1988 album Streetcleaner.

 The album was long thought to never be reissued due to the supposed destruction of the original master tapes.
 However, on May 29, 2020, Drag City released a box set reissue and remaster of the album, along with both versions of Teen Love.

 Music and lyrics

 The album has been described as violent, misanthropic, noisy, and mean-spirited.
 Most lyrics mock punk subculture and the social normalities of human life; such as marriage, fashion, and so on.
 As vocalist Jeff Mentges mentioned in an interview: